dmbarbour/wikilon/docs/ApplicationModel.md

 This model of attributes is useful because:

 * attribute updates don't invalidate cache unnecessarily
+* attributes can be used together with values in cache
 * attributes get full access to templating, abstraction
 * attributes can model cyclic relationships (parent)
 * attributes are easily preserved across imports, exports